-Katharine has over 10 years’ experience in MEL, programme coordination, grant fund management and capacity building with civil society organisations.
-She has worked for a range of clients including former DFID, FCO, USAID, Sida and Comic Relief.
-She is an expert in monitoring, evaluation and learning (MEL), grant fund management, capacity building and programme management; thematic expertise in governance, innovation, adaptive programming and sexual and reproductive health.
-Katharine is experienced in evaluation, design of MEL systems and frameworks, and challenge fund management.
+Katharine has over 10 years’ experience in MEL, programme coordination and grant fund management and capacity building with civil society organisations.
+She has worked for a range of clients, including former FCDO, former DFID, USAID, Sida, Comic Relief, Grand Challenges Canada, GSMA and Porticus.
+She has thematic expertise in innovation, adaptive programming, governance, education and sexual and reproductive health.
+Katharine is experienced in evaluation, design of MEL systems and frameworks and challenge fund management.

-Previously, Katharine worked with international NGOs in operational research and programme management roles in sexual and reproductive health.
+Before joining Triple Line, Katharine worked with a range of international NGOs in operational research and programme management roles in sexual and reproductive health.
 She has lived and worked in sub-Saharan Africa and South East Asia and has a Masters in Health, Population and Society from the London School of Economics.

 - Kenya, Uganda, Rwanda, Mozambique, Nigeria, Sierra Leone, Tanzania, Zambia